 Startups have many reasons for moving from an intranet-based, capital-purchase dependent model of IT infrastructure to a utility-style demand and cloud-based service.
-These include the following:
+Some of the benefits of cloud computing are:

 This post is the second in a series that identifies several important and common issues that company founders may encounter when utilizing cloud computing resources.
 We hope this series gives you a framework to inform strategies that startup companies can employ to mitigate the risks involved with cloud computing.